Adbuth05/Assignment2-Document-Similarity-using-MapReduce/README.md

 ```bash
 DocumentID <document text>
 ```

-Input Key-Value Pair:
+-Point one Input Key-Value Pair:
-    1. Key: Byte offset of the line in the input file (ignored in our logic).
+    -Subpoint Key: Byte offset of the line in the input file (ignored in our logic).
-    2. Value: The entire line of text (document ID + content).
+    -Subpoint Value: The entire line of text (document ID + content).

-Processing Logic:
+-Point two Processing Logic:
-    1. The line is split into two parts: the Document ID and the document text.
+    -Subpoint The line is split into two parts: the Document ID and the document text.
-    2. The document text is tokenized into individual words.
+    -Subpoint The document text is tokenized into individual words.
-    3. For each word, the Mapper emits a key-value pair (word, DocumentID).
+    -Subpoint For each word, the Mapper emits a key-value pair (word, DocumentID).

-Output Key-Value Pair:
+-Point One Output Key-Value Pair:

 ``` bash
 (word, documentID)